agjgd/agjgd/.github/SUPPORT.md

 # Support for agjgd

 This is not the repository to request support for.
-You can request support on any individual project's repository directly.
+You can request support on any individual project’s repository directly.